bannerBaka-UpdatesManga

 Posts: 94

 I dislike Harems though I've read an insane amount.
 Only one I love and have re-read many times is Love Hina.
-Humor in that manga is amazing, and I love the happy ending smile
+Humor in that manga is amazing, and I love the happy ending 🙂

 By the way, is Negima considered a Harem?
 He's got...um...10 girls at his disposal?
 Though he can't really do anything since he IS 10 years old.

-Post #191706 - Reply to (#191644) by metamike
+Post #191706 - Reply To (#191644) by metamike

 user avatar